JuanMontoyaP/PokemonAPI/README.md

 In the [main](main.py) file there are the three functions that answer each questions.
 The function called `count_filter_names()` answer the first question.
 The function `how_many_species_can_procreate()` answers the second question and `get_max_min_weight()` the third one.

 I used python 3.10.2 version.
+The file [requirements.txt](requirements.txt) has the libraries and their versions used in this project.